niteshpant99/niteshpant99/README.md

 ## 💻 Recent Projects

+- **Census App** For a hospital in Dhangadhi, Nepal to record daily patient census data (transfers in, current, transfer out) and a reporting dashboard
 - **AI Product Development**: Kafka (automated blog writer); Luna (conversational chatbot for SMBs that scales for anything)
 - **Marketing Automation**: @ DevDash
 - **Process Optimization**: @ DevDash